IceWizard7/music-generator/README.md

 - Move your desired .nbs file into the songs/ folder.
 - In scripts/main.py change `file_name` to however your file is called (without any file extension!
 So for example, "Song1")
 - Run app.py
-- Now your schematic is located in schematics/file_name.schem!
+- Now your schematic is located in schematics/`file_name`.schem
-- Copy that and
+- Copy that and paste it into your minecraft world!

 [Note Block sheet (Minecraft wiki)](https://minecraft.fandom.com/wiki/Note_Block?file=Noteblock_reference.png) \
 License: [LICENSE](./LICENSE)